Crate rusteron_archive

 §Workflow Overview

-- Start Recording: Begins recording a specified channel and stream.
+2. Start Recording: Begin recording a specified channel and stream.

-- Publish Messages: Sends messages to be recorded.
+3. Publish Messages: Send messages to be captured by the archive.

-- Replay Setup: Sets up replay parameters and initiates replay on a new stream.
+6. Replay Setup: Configure replay parameters and replay the recorded messages on a new stream.

-- Subscribe and Receive: Subscribes to the replayed messages, receiving and printing them as they arrive.
+7. Subscribe and Receive: Subscribe to the replay stream, receiving the replayed messages as they appear.

 §Building This Project

-For detailed instructions on how to build rusteron, please refer to the HOW_TO_BUILD.md file.
+For full details on building the rusteron project, please refer to the HOW_TO_BUILD.md file.

 §Benchmarks